A Pensioner’s Folly

 All in all it’s not to bad being stuck here in Whangarei, I am probably better off (and safer) here than in the UK at the moment.
 I was looking forward to being back home and catching up with every one, I am missing my family & friends back in UK.
 The future is full of uncertainty but others are in a worse situation than me and my thoughts go out to them.

-Back in Whangarei Wendy and Idid some nice walks in the Whangarei Heads area.
-To Smugglers cove and Bream Head and also over Mt Aubrey with its dramatic pinnacles.
+Back in Whangarei, Wendy and I did some nice walks in the Whangarei Heads area.
+We walked to Smugglers cove and Bream Head and also over Mt Aubrey with its dramatic pinnacles.

-Closer to Whangarie a walk along the Matea river to visit Whangarei falls with a swim in the pool here and a walk along the tree walk of AH Reed memorial park with its large Kauri trees.
+Closer to Whangarie we walked along the Matea river to visit Whangarei falls with a swim in the pool here and a walk along the tree walk of AH Reed memorial park with its large Kauri trees.

-All too soon Wendy’s time in New Zealand was up .
+All too soon Wendy’s time in New Zealand was up and I was left once again to my own devices.

 The Pasifika Fusion festival provided diversion for a day with lots of dancers from the Pacific islands.

-Another day I walked up to the Abbey caves, an area of caves and eroded limestone boulders.
+Another day I walked up to the Abbey caves, an area of caves and eroded limestone boulders which was interesting to explore.